To begin with, the code we have no problems with. It's a model:

 @Html.DisplayFor(m=>m.RandomGuy)

-has a line which uses model's DisplayName
+DisplayTemplate for Person has a line which uses model's DisplayName:

 @Html.DisplayNameForModel()

-It's all nice, but the problem appears when you add a list property to the model and try to display it with DisplayFor
+It's all nice, but the problem appears when you add a list property to the model and try to display it with DisplayFor.
+Here's the model part:

 [DisplayName("Funny guys")]